JGR accepts penalties given to Hamlin, Busch, apologizes

 Toyota Racing Development President David Wilson said the manufacturer stood by NASCAR’s decision.

-“As we’ve stated throughout the Next Gen process, we applaud NASCAR’s hyper-vigilance when it comes to policing the rules on this new race car,” Wilson said.
-“We have been in close communication with Joe Gibbs Racing and they have acknowledged that the tape added to the front facias of the #11 and the #18 was not permissible by NASCAR’s rules.”
+”As we’ve stated throughout the Next Gen process, we applaud NASCAR’s hyper-vigilance when it comes to policing the rules on this new race car,” Wilson said. ”We have been in close communication with Joe Gibbs Racing and they have acknowledged that the tape added to the front facias of the (hash)11 and the (hash)18 was not permissible by NASCAR’s rules.”

 NASCAR’s inspection team usually tears down the first- and second-place cars at the track, and third- through fifth-place cars (such as Elliott’s Chevrolet) are also inspected.
 All cars go through a prerace inspection and multiple failures can result in the car losing its starting spot and getting sent to the back of the field.